9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 The minimum focus distance is pretty far away; I didn’t get the exact measurement of what it was.

-But when you close up two things, it doesn’t work very well.
+But it doesn’t work very well when you close up two things.

-The minimum focus distance on this is not great too.
+The minimum focus distance on this is not great, either.

-So be aware you can’t focus very close on this, but it’s an 85, so you’re not meant to be close to things.
+So be aware you can’t focus very closely on this, but it’s an 85, so you’re not meant to be close to things.

 It is a cheaper lens; I didn’t think it would be that great.

-But needless to say, it surprised me, and I’m sure you will pleasantly surprise me as well.
+It surprised me, and I’m sure you will pleasantly surprise me, too.

 So if you are on a budget and don’t have as much money, or you’re looking for one lens.